Zynabomar/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that change owner and group
+script that change owner and group of owner